MarineRoboticsGroup/SwarmRobot/README.md

 ### Dynamixel Workbench
 ----------------------

 Control and communication between Dynamixel motors, which can be controlled as one or daisy-chained together for shared power and movement.
 Deciding on software platforms largely depends on three things: type of Dynamixel motor, other components, and software configuration.
-Our software was built using the Dynamixel SDK due to larger control over the adjustments and fine-tuning.
+Our software was built using the Dynamixel Workbench due to larger control over the adjustments and fine-tuning.
 (Full workbench can be found at https://github.com/MarineRoboticsGroup/dynamixel-workbench)

 #### ROBOTIS e-Manual for Dynamixel Workbench